HoneyBunny3/D424Capstone/app/src/main/java/com/example/d424capstone/README.md

 - **Cat Socialization Tips**: Tips on introducing new cats, interacting with humans, interacting with other pets, and environmental enrichment.
 (Source: International Cat Care, American Association of Feline Practitioners (AAFP))
 - **Promoting Positivity Towards Felines**: Address common misconceptions about cats, share success stories, and encourage community engagement.
 (Source: Cat Behavior Associates)

+### Admin Functionality

+**Manage Tips**:
+  - Add Tip: Admin users can add new tips to the Love Your Cat page.
+  - Edit Tip: Admin users can edit existing tips.
+  - Delete Tip: Admin users can delete tips.

+**Store Management**:
+  - Admin users can add new items to the store.
+  - Admin users can edit existing store items.
+  - Admin users can remove items from the store.

+**Additional Features**:
+  - Admin users have exclusive access to the Love Your Cat Management Page where they can manage cat care tips and other informational content.
+  - The admin role ensures that only authorized users can modify critical content and manage storefront items, maintaining the integrity and quality of the application.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: